histrio/py-couchdb/README.md

 Currently there are several libraries in python to connect to couchdb. **Why one more?**
 It's very simple.

-All seems not be maintained, all libraries used standard Python libraries for http requests, and are not compatible with python3.
+All seems not be maintained, all libraries used standard Python libraries for http requests.